 It uses a pin-type RP-SMA connector on the body:

-RP-SMA (Reverse polarity SMA, sometimes referred to as SMA-R) connectors have the opposite of the SMA connector: where the internal thread is a hole in the middle and where the external thread is a pin in the middle.
+RP-SMA (Reverse Polarity SMA, sometimes referred to as SMA-R) connectors have the opposite of the SMA connector: where the thread is internal, there is a hole in the middle, and where the thread is external, there is a pin in the middle.
 The RP-SMA type of connector is also referred to as reverse polarity SMA connectors.

 RP-SMA connectors come in two variants: